darlanxw/slack-block-builder-docs/docs/getting-started.md

 };
 ```

 That's really all of the basics.
-However, you should continue on to read about other topics, more specific to **Block Builder**, such as working with the [builder methods](builder-methods.md), and how [conditionals](conditionals.md) can be handled.
+However, you should continue on to read about other topics, more specific to **Block Builder**, such as working with the [setter methods](setter-methods.md), and how conditionals can be handled.